 Upland forests remove methane from the atmosphere and are represented in global budgets as net methane sinks.
 However, this view is based almost entirely on measurements of methane exchange across forest soil surfaces, with little attention to the exchange of methane across plant surfaces.
-Here we report that methane is emitted from the stems of dominant tree species in a temperate upland forest.
+Here the team report that methane is emitted from the stems of dominant tree species in a temperate upland forest.
 The source of the methane emitted from these trees is uncertain but may include transport in the transpiration stream from anoxic groundwater, or methane produced inside the tree itself.
 High-frequency measurements revealed diurnal patterns in the rate of tree-stem methane emissions that support a groundwater source.
-A simple scaling exercise suggested that tree emissions offset 1-6% of the growing season soil methane sink, and the forest may have briefly changed to a net source of methane to the atmosphere due to tree methane emissions.
+A simple scaling exercise suggested that tree emissions offset 1% to 6% of the growing season soil methane sink, and the forest may have briefly changed to a net source of methane to the atmosphere due to tree methane emissions.

 Smithsonian Environmental Research Center

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER